How To Safely Enjoy Alcohol While Breastfeeding.. Without The ‘Pump And Dump’

 So what does this mean for breastfeeding?
 What exactly do us breastfeeding Mamas do when we want to have an alcoholic drink?

 Firstly, you’ve got to know what amount of alcohol you’re thinking about.
 A glass with dinner?
 A few drinks with friends?
-An all out piss up?
+An all-out messy night?
 If it’s the latter, you’re going to need to think about other arrangements for feeding bub.

 Plan ahead.
 If bub has some sort of routine (a what?) you may know when the best block of time will be to have a drink without a little boobie monster clawing at your shirt.
 If your baby is like most kids and you’re flying by the edge of your seat, just feed immediately before you consume your first alcoholic drink.